Skip to content

 Sacramento, the capital of California, is home to a diverse array of bird species.
-With its mild climate, abundant wetlands, and nearby mountains, the area provides a plethora of habitats to many of the birds that inhabit it.
+With its mild climate, abundant wetlands, and nearby mountains, the area provides a plethora of habitats for many of the birds that inhabit it.

 From small songbirds to large waterfowl, Sacramento provides a wide variety of bird species for locals and visitors alike to observe, admire, and appreciate.

-1. Swainson's hawk
+1. Swainson’s Hawk

 Swainson's hawk is a large bird of the Accipitriformes order, named after British naturalist William Swainson.

-It is also referred to as the grasshopper or locust hawk due its preference for Acrididae insects like locusts and grasshoppers.
+It is also referred to as the grasshopper or locust hawk due to its preference for Acrididae insects like locusts and grasshoppers.

-In their breeding habitat they are found in prairies and dry grasslands where there is an abundance of prey available to them.
+In their breeding habitat, they are found in prairies and dry grasslands where there is an abundance of prey available to them.

 Scientific classification:

-2. Purple martin
+2. Purple Martin

-The Purple Martin is a beautiful passerine bird in the swallow family, and is the largest of its kind in North America.
+The Purple Martin is a beautiful passerine bird in the swallow family and is the largest of its kind in North America.

 It has dark blackish-blue feathers that have an iridescent sheen which can make them appear blue or deep purple depending on the light; they may even look green.